 Why Trust GearLab

 This review is led by testers Dan Scott, Jacob Clark and Zach Lovell.
-Jacob has spent a few years guiding in and around Santa Barbara oceans, canoeing on the Colorado River, and kayaking throughout CA glacial melt rivers.
+Jacob has spent years guiding in and around Santa Barbara oceans, canoeing on the Colorado River, and kayaking throughout CA glacial melt rivers.
 Zach is a water enthusiast with over a decade of product design and testing under his belt.
-He enjoys boating, kayaking, and surfing and has been around many bodies of water for most of his life.
+He enjoys boating, kayaking, and surfing, and has been playing in lakes, rivers, and oceans since he could walk.

 Dan has spent years paddling and rafting rivers across the Western United States, from the Grand Canyon to the Main Salmon.
 With a passion for rivers, Dan has descended canyons worldwide, from Spain and Austria to Utah and the Pacific Northwest, with multiple first and solo descents in both high and low-flow canyons.
 Dan is also a Ph.D. river scientist who spends much of his time collecting data on and around rivers.